 Grades 8 and 9

-In Grades 8 and 9, learners follow the OBE curriculum as they would at all schools in Kwa-Zulu Natal.
+In Grades 8 and 9, learners follow the CAPS curriculum as they would at all schools in Kwa-Zulu Natal.
 The only exception is that more emphasis is placed on Technology at George Campbell.

 The subjects offered are: